-Certification under GDPR
+Certification under the GDPR

-In summary, the GDPR sets out, among other things, that:
+In summary, the GDPR sets, among other things, that:

-- The DPC is required to approve the data protection criteria that will operate within schemes relating to products and/or services that process personal data. - The scheme criteria will establish, in particular, how processing operations are implemented with regard to assessment and mitigation of risks to personal data and how these satisfy and demonstrate a controller's and/or a processor's compliance with relevant GDPR obligations and their provisions for user rights. - Certification Bodies (CBs) must be accredited to the ISO-17065/2012 international standard in order to award data protection certification schemes.
-New schemes can be designed in line with this standard so certification bodies can then achieve this by becoming accredited to such a scheme. - The GDPR requires that Member States ensure that certification bodies are accredited in accordance with Article 43 of the GDPR.
-In Ireland, the Irish National Accreditation Board (INAB) are the sole accreditation body who may accredit certification bodies to deliver such schemes with DPC approved criteria. - The DPC has established a set of "additional requirements" to those already set out in ISO 17065/2012, to be administered by INAB when it accredits CBs that are intending to operate data protection schemes. - By nature of the ISO-17065/2012 and GDPR requirements, data protection certification schemes are limited in scope to personal data processing operations.
-This does not preclude the DPC and INAB from working with stakeholders on certification mechanisms for personnel with data protection expertise or obligations, or for tools and management systems related to governance and compliance, but these will not undergo a formal DPC or EDPB approval process. - Schemes may be designed to operate at a national level, or across the EU (a socalled "EU Seal"), but the latter will require common criteria that account for use in all Member States. - Organisations may apply to CBs for certification under a particular scheme and use it as a way to demonstrate the compliance of their particular processing operation(s) - the "Target of Evaluation" or "object of certification". - SMEs in particular may be able to regard suppliers or processors with current and relevant protection certifications as demonstrating compliance of processing operations.
+- The DPC is required to approve the data protection criteria that will operate within schemes relating to products and/or services that process personal data. - The scheme criteria will establish, in particular, how processing operations are implemented with regard to assessment and mitigation of risks to personal data and how these satisfy and demonstrate a controller's and/or a processor's compliance with obligations relevant to the GDPR and their provisions for user rights. - Certification Bodies (CBs) must be accredited to the ISO/IEC 17065:2012 (ISO 17065)2international standard in order to award data protection certification schemes.
+New schemes can be designed in line with this standard so CBs can then achieve this by becoming accredited to such a scheme. - The GDPR requires that Member States ensure that CBs are accredited in accordance with Article 43 GDPR.
+In Ireland, the INAB3 are the sole accreditation body who may accredit certification bodies to deliver such schemes with the DPC's approved criteria. - The DPC has established a set of 'additional requirements' to those already set out in ISO 17065, to be administered by INAB when it accredits CBs that are intending to operate data protection schemes. - By nature of the ISO 17065 and the GDPR requirements, data protection certification schemes are limited in scope to personal data processing operations.
+This does not preclude the DPC and INAB from working with stakeholders on certification mechanisms for personnel with data protection expertise or obligations, or for tools and management systems related to governance and compliance, but these will not undergo a formal DPC or the EDPB approval process. - Schemes may be designed to operate at a national level, or across the EU (an 'EU Seal'), but the latter will require common criteria that account for use in all Member States.